hms-networks/ixxat-vci4-dotnet-wrapper/doc/README.md

 for details see https://www.nuget.org/packages/Ixxat.Vci4 There is also a strong named variant which is available from https://www.nuget.org/packages/Ixxat.Vci4.StrongName

+## Prerequisites

+The VCI4 .NET wrapper sits on top of the VCI4 C++ API so you need the VCI4 driver setup installed.

+The target dependent mixed assemblies are dynamically linked against the VC runtime.
+Make sure the appropriate runtime library is installed.
+For information and downloads see https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist

 ## Usage

 Simply install the package reference to your project via NuGet.